Best Construction Estimating Software for Companies in 2025

 What I dislike about Autodesk Construction Cloud

-• I’ve noticed that the one-folder setup option in the design collaboration module is often criticized, as users need to store design files in multiple folders as projects scale, making this limitation a challenge.
+• I’ve noticed that G2 reviewers often mention the one-folder setup option in the design collaboration module as limiting, since storing files in multiple folders becomes necessary as projects scale.

-• Many users on G2 point out that raising requests for information (RFIs) in a separate section or uploading/referencing already reviewed drawings is less user-friendly, complicating the process of managing design collaboration effectively.
+• Many users on G2 point out that raising requests for information (RFIs) in a separate section or uploading already reviewed drawings is less user-friendly, which complicates design collaboration.

 What G2 users dislike about Autodesk Construction Cloud